Ashvala/Jie/README.md

 This is all the code for Jie!

 Jie is my final thesis project at Berklee and part of my research into how to create music over the internet in a slightly brute-force way!
 This is based on my work that was shown at the Third International Csound Conference.
+The code for that is available [here](http://github.com/ashvala/ICSC2015)

 # Bug reports, fixes and feature requests: